jgmurillo10/visualization/README.md

 </html>

 ```
-2. Create and import a new JavaScript file imported after the scripts above or right in the html like in the example.
+2. Create and import a new JavaScript file below the scripts above (d3, netClustering, forceInABox and NodeNavigator) or right in the html like in the example below.
 ```html
 <script src="path/to/d3.v4.min.js"></script>
 <script src="path/to/netClustering.js"></script>